 Notes to editors:

-The Commonwealth Health Partnerships programme is delivered in collaboration with the Commonwealth Pharmacists Association (CPA) and the Tropical Health Education Trust (THET), an international NGO with expertise in delivering global health partnerships.
+CwPAMS (Commonwealth Partnerships for Antimicrobial Stewardship) is a health partnership programme funded by the UK aid Fleming Fund to tackle antimicrobial resistance (AMR) globally.
+CwPAMS is managed by the Commonwealth Pharmacists Association (CPA) and the Tropical Health Education Trust (THET), an international NGO with expertise in delivering global health partnerships.

 Participating teams from the NHS have taken 1-2 annual placements of 1-2 weeks at hospital sites in Commonwealth countries.
 Between visits teams will keep in touch through online mentoring arrangements.